This article originally appeared on VICE US.

 Follow protest precautions and best practices from non-pandemic times

 The advice that circulates whenever demonstrations spring up is all still applicable now—the threat of avoiding COVID-19 exists alongside modern privacy and safety concerns.
 Use apps like Signal or Whatsapp to communicate with organizers.
 Turn off your cell phone’s location data (or get a burner phone and leave your regular device at home).
-Bring an ID, cash, and take the time to write some “In Case of Emergency” contacts in permanent marker on your body.
+Bring an ID, cash, and note cards with “In Case of Emergency” contacts.
 Read more about protecting your digital privacy while protesting here, and more about what to bring to a peaceful protest and why here.

-Pack a couple of water bottles, and some milk of magnesia, in case you or anyone else needs a quick face wash .
+Pack a couple of water bottles, in case you or anyone else needs a quick face wash.
 PopSci also recommends concocting a water and baking soda solution (three teaspoons of powder for every 8.5 ounces of liquid), used by protestors in Hong Kong, to help neutralize tear gas’s effects.

 Assess your personal COVID-19 risk, and the risk of those you live with